Signed in as:

-In the early 1980’s the forerunner of the Humane Society for Inland Mendocino County called DAP (the Domestic Animal Protection organization) was founded.
-Its primary goal was to raise money for spay/neuter education and services.
-Funding came from individual donations, from proceeds of an ongoing rummage sale, bake sales and other fundraising efforts.
+In the early 1980’s the forerunner of The Humane Society for Inland Mendocino County, called DAP (Domestic Animal Protection), was founded.
+Its primary purpose was to raise funds for spay/neuter education and services.
+Funding came from individual donations and proceeds from an ongoing rummage sale, bake sale and other fundraising efforts.

-In 1988 the group voted to change the name of the organization to The Humane Society for Inland Mendocino County.
-The newly named group concentrated on trying to establish a non-profit animal shelter and adoption center.
-Others kept the commitment to spay/neuter assistance and the Spay Neuter Assistance Program (SNAP) was created.
+In 1988 the group voted to change the name of the organization to The Humane Society for Inland Mendocino County (HSIMC).
+The newly named group concentrated on trying to establish a 501 c 3 non-profit animal shelter and adoption center.
+Others decided to continue focusing primarily on spay/neuter assistance to the community and the Spay Neuter Assistance Program (SNAP) was created.

-In the early 1990’s Beatrice Breeze, a longtime supporter made a large contribution to HSIMC with the stipulation that the money be used to purchase property for a shelter that would serve both the communities of Willits and Ukiah.
+In the early 1990’s Beatrice Breeze, a longtime supporter, made a large contribution to HSIMC with the stipulation that her donation be used to purchase property for a shelter that would serve both the communities of Willits and Ukiah.
 The property at 9700 Uva Drive in Redwood Valley was acquired and the shelter was opened in 1993.

-Maintaining the shelter has been challenging over the years but the determination of volunteers and HSIMC members has carried the day.
-Time and again the community has stepped up when necessary to prove that they want THEIR humane society to continue to exist.
+Maintaining the shelter has come with some challenges over the years.
+The determination of staff, volunteers and HSIMC membership has carried the day!
+Time and time again the community stepped up when necessary to support THEIR humane society.